Last updated April 18, 2022.

 Many discussions of “safe” or “aligned” AI futures involve different value reflection processes, such as coherent extrapolated volition, debate, indirect normativity, iterated amplification, or a period of long reflection.
 What will happen to values during such reflection processes?
 In particular, how much do the inputs of this process (i.e., the state of human values at the beginning) matter for the outputs?

-The following potential projects are described in less detail, but please still feel free to contact us if you would like to discuss collaboration or your own work on them.
+These are projects we do not immediately plan to work on but may if we had more resources.
+Please still feel free to contact us if you would like to discuss collaboration or your own work on them.

 We are also interested in the aggregation and analysis of existing case studies, given there have now been several published.